 - Definite Descriptions The logic of the word 'the'

 - Nonexistence An outline of free logic

-Examples Proofs with restricted quantifiers and in free logic
+- Examples Proofs with identity and proofs in free logic